 This is a rush transcript.
 Copy may not be in its final form.

 What has this oil boom meant for Africa’s ordinary citizens?
 Our first guest spent a year reporting across the continent to find out.
-John Ghazvinian is a journalist, who has written for publications including Newsweek, The Nation, and Time Out New York.
+John Ghazvinian is a journalist who has written for publications including Newsweek, The Nation and Time Out New York.
 His new book is called Untapped: The Scramble for Africa’s Oil.
-The book compares the global competition for the continent’s oil resources to the nineteenth century scramble for colonization.
+The book compares the global competition for the continent’s oil resources to the 19th century scramble for colonization.

 AMY GOODMAN: John Ghazvinian has just returned from Nigeria, where oil has been the driving force behind a longstanding bloodshed.
-Protesters in Ogoniland have just ended their week-long occupation of a major oil pipeline hub that forced Royal Dutch Shell to cut their daily production by nearly 40%.
-In recent weeks, villagers demanding compensation and regional control over Nigerian oil have kidnapped at least thirteen foreign workers, occupied a Chevron oilfield and bombed other international oil pipelines.
-Two major US companies, Chevron and Hercules Offshore, are evacuating all their nonessential workers from the oil-rich country.
+Protesters in Ogoniland have just ended their week-long occupation of a major oil pipeline hub that forced Royal Dutch Shell to cut their daily production by nearly 40 percent.
+In recent weeks, villagers demanding compensation and regional control over Nigerian oil have kidnapped at least 13 foreign workers, occupied a Chevron oilfield and bombed other international oil pipelines.
+Two major U.S. companies, Chevron and Hercules Offshore, are evacuating all their non-essential workers from the oil-rich country.